nus-cs2103-AY2425S1/ip/docs/README.md

 Example: `bye`

-Expected outcome: The application is closed.
+Expected outcome: The application is terminated.